msaroufim/mynotes/robot-arm.md

 DDPG also has two key advantages which make it more user friendly

 1. Off policy: which means that the training and testing of the model are independent.
 With DDPG in particular the testing becomes deterministic which has huge advantages for debugging
 2. Model free: which means it doesn't need to build a model of the space it's trying to learn in.
-This is extremely conveninent since the algorithm doesn't need to store O(f(number of states)) to perform
+This is extremely conveninent since the algorithm doesn't need to store O(f(number of states)) to work and in our case the number of values the states can take is infinite because the environment is continuous.

-### How does DDPG work
-DDPG is an actor critic algorithm which means it has two neural networks.

-The actor $$\mu(s|theta) $$ provides an action in the form a real valued number given the current state of the environment $$s$$.

-The critic $$Q(s,a|\theta) gives an error as a real valued number to criticize the actions made by the actor network.

-You can just use DDPG as an API but it's worth skimming the original [DDPG paper by Silver et al](http://proceedings.mlr.press/v32/silver14.pdf) to get a better idea of how everything works.

-The specific hyperparameters for the actor and critic network can be found in the original paper.
-It's very likely that other settings and neural net architectures would probably work but that's something you can optimize if your usecase requires better performance.

 ### Putting everything together